valmikroy/tech_notes/linux kernel notes.md

+`sched_migration_cost_ns` is reference number to determine the cache hotness and to void its migration.

 Now, processes are sorted based on the `vruntime` in the form of red-black balanced binary tree.
 Any insert, update and delete can be made in O(log(n)).
 This tree's leftmost node is always with the least runtime which becomes the next runnable process.
 This happens with the `pick_next_task`.